JZZQuant/my_site/content/authors/admin/_index.md

 - Visitors
 ---

-Iam a Mathematician working as a DataScientist in NLP and OR areas.
+I am a Mathematician working as a DataScientist in NLP and OR areas.
 I have experience building Research teams and products based on Machine learning .
 Experienced with theoritical computer science , PAC learning ,SVMs and Statistics.
-Also a jazz guitarist who plays 8 finger legato style .
-My latest intersts are Algebraic Geometry and Philosophy of science .
+Also a jazz guitarist who plays eight finger legato style .
+My latest interests are Algebraic Geometry and Philosophy of science .